vishnu350/rs-mainspring-winder/README.md

 - It is recommended to **practice first with spare mainsprings/barrels** to get a feel of using the RS winder.
 Incorrect use can break or damage your mainspring, this is the case even with professional winders.
 - Refer to the wiki for help with [**winder size selection**](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), choosing the wrong size will damage your mainspring.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - Always **hook the staple pin from the outside** of the mainspring inner loop hole to avoid deforming or breaking it when winding.
-Study the [correct arbour hooking method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring) (clear diagram in wiki page), or watch the [video](https://youtu.be/EZvd_MKBOUQ?t=13) (min 0:13) to undertand this better.
+Study the [correct arbour hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring) (clear diagram in wiki page), or watch the [video](https://youtu.be/EZvd_MKBOUQ?t=13) (min 0:13) to undertand this better.
 - If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
 - If the printed parts are stringy, it means your printer isnt properly calibrated.
 Make sure to properly clean the parts before use to avoid contamination.
 - Be very careful when unwinding, do it slowly.